AndrewEdmonds11/AnalysisToolsPrototypes_Renamed/art_gallery_andy/README.md

 # Prototype using Gallery to read Art files

 ## What It Does
 There are two prototypes: a ROOT macro and a compiled program.
+They both take as arguments:
+ * a text file containing a list of files, and
+ * the number of files to run over

-They both make s simple histogram of the reconstructed momentum at the tracker entrance for downstream electron tracks
+and make a simple histogram of the reconstructed momentum at the tracker entrance for downstream electron tracks.

 ## How to Run

 ### The ROOT Macro
 ```
 source setup.sh
-root -l art_gallery_prototype_macro.C\(\"/path/to/art/file\"\)
+root -l 'art_gallery_prototype_macro.C("../filelists/mcs.mu2e.CeEndpointMix1BBSignal.Tutorial_2024_03.art.list", n_files_to_read)'
 ```

 ### The Compiled Program